Style Amnesia: Investigating Speaking Style Degradation and Mitigation in Multi-Turn Spoken Language Models: Analysis

 \subsection{Validation of Emotion and Accent Judges}

+As described in Section~\ref{subsubsection: Automatic Judges for Styles}, we evaluate \textbf{Speed} and \textbf{Volume} using deterministic, signal-level metrics.
+In contrast, \textbf{Emotion} and \textbf{Accent} are evaluated using learned models designed to approximate human perception.
+To ensure the reliability of the automatic judges for \textbf{Emotion} and \textbf{Accent}, we conduct a human validation study to assess the correlation between our automatic judges and human annotators.
+In addition, we compare our automatic judges with Gemini-2.5 Pro~\cite{comanici2025gemini}, a robust LALM capable of general-purpose speech understanding.
+This model has been shown to exhibit high correlation with human annotators when used as an automatic judge in a prior LALM-as-a-judge study~\cite{chiang2025audio}.

-We also conduct a human validation study to assess the quality of the automatic judges for~\textbf{Emotion} and~\textbf{Accent}.
-We employ annotators via Amazon Mechanical Turk to evaluate a randomly sampled set of 720 speech clips.
-This subset is constructed by selecting five samples per turn across four conversational turns, six distinct styles, and six evaluated models.
+We employ annotators via Amazon Mechanical Turk to evaluate a randomly sampled subset of 720 speech clips.
+This subset is constructed by selecting five samples per turn across four conversational turns, six speaking styles, and six evaluated models.
+The six evaluated styles include Happiness, Neutral, Anger, Sadness, Indian English accent, and North American English accent.
 Each sample is evaluated by three annotators, who are asked whether the generated speech matches the required style.
 Details of the human evaluation setup are provided in Appendix~\ref{app:human_evaluation_setting}.

-After collecting the annotations, we use majority vote as the final label and compute Cohen's Kappa~\cite{cohen1960coefficient} and Matthews Correlation Coefficient (MCC)~\cite{matthews1975comparison} to measure the reliability of the judges.
-While Cohen's Kappa evaluates the degree of consensus among raters beyond random chance, MCC provides a balanced measure of classification quality even with imbalanced datasets.
-We also include Gemini-2.5 Pro~\cite{comanici2025gemini} and VoxProfile~\cite{feng2025vox} as baselines.
+After collecting the annotations, we derive the final label using majority voting, compute Cohen’s Kappa~\cite{cohen1960coefficient} for inter-annotator agreement, and use Matthews Correlation Coefficient (MCC)~\cite{matthews1975comparison} to evaluate judge reliability against the final labels.
+While Cohen's Kappa evaluates the degree of consensus among raters, MCC provides a balanced measure of classification quality even with imbalanced datasets.
+Therefore, we report both metrics for reference.

 The results, shown in Table~\ref{tab:human_evaluation}, indicate that our selected judge achieves the highest reliability.
 For the accent classification task, Voxlect outperforms Gemini-2.5 Pro, achieving the highest agreement with human annotations, with a Cohen’s Kappa of 0.809 and an MCC of 0.811.
 In the emotion classification task, Emotion2vec-Large demonstrates the strongest reliability among three emotion judges, obtaining a Cohen’s Kappa of 0.476 and an MCC of 0.511.
-These results align with the crowdsourced agreement levels found in common speech emotion datasets, as detailed in Appendix~\ref{app:emotion_dataset_iia}.
+These results are similar to the crowdsourced agreement levels found in common speech emotion datasets, as detailed in Appendix~\ref{app:emotion_dataset_iia}.